-I am fortunate.
-After a lifetime of working freelance as an illustrator, graphic designer, copywriter and cartoonist, I have an established working routine and a studio with forty years history embedded in every dust mote – or I did have until we moved house two years ago.
-I now have a smaller, newer studio, but some of the dust came with me.
+After a lifetime of working freelance as an illustrator, graphic designer, copywriter and cartoonist, I have an established working routine and a quiet studio with forty years history embedded in every dust mote – or I did have until we moved house a few years ago.
+I now have a smaller studio, but much of the dust moved with me.

-Sometimes I walk down to my local café, Charlie Friday’s, where they have great coffee and make the best fruit scones and cakes I’ve had anywhere.
-The ambience is totally different to my desk space and makes a pleasant change that can revitalise my writing.
+Sometimes I walk down to my favourite café, Charlie Friday’s, where they have great coffee and make the best scones and cakes I’ve had anywhere, not to mention fantastic lunches and suppers.
+The ambience is totally different to my desk space and makes a pleasant change that can revitalise my mood – at least it could until lockdown struck.

 I write predominantly using the Pages app on a Mac computer.
-The files automatically update on my iPad so I can stop mid sentence, grab my iPad, and continue writing anywhere.
+The files automatically update on my iPad so I can stop mid sentence, grab my iPad, walk down the road to Charlie Fridays and continue writing.